AlexDewey/AlexDeweyBlog/_posts/2023-09-02-DataImputationDeepDive.md

 ![Alt text](https://raw.githubusercontent.com/AlexDewey/AlexDeweyBlog/main/_posts/images/MedicalDataImputation/6.png)

 Multiple imputation has three steps:
-1. Impute missing values with values randomly drawn from some distributions to generate m complete datasets. </br>
+1. Impute missing values with values randomly drawn from some distributions to generate m complete datasets.
-2. Perform analysis on each m dataset.</br>
+2. Perform analysis on each m dataset.
 3. Pool the m results and calculate the mean, variance and confidence interval of the variable.

 This seems nebulous, and you're right!
 Multiple imputation is implemented in many forms and most bootstrap another process called **multiple imputation by chained equations** (MICE).

-1. Impute missing values with values randomly drawn from some distributions to generate m complete datasets.</br>
+1. Impute missing values with values randomly drawn from some distributions to generate m complete datasets.
 2. For each imputed dataset, impute missing values (that were replaced with guesses from out distribution) one variable at a time.
 Iteratively do this for all values in each dataset.
-We're using a predictive model of some sort to guess the value that is missing.</br>
+We're using a predictive model of some sort to guess the value that is missing.
-3. Iterate this process of chaining predictions of missing values multiple times until an equilibrium is reached.</br>
+3. Iterate this process of chaining predictions of missing values multiple times until an equilibrium is reached.
 4. Pool the results using regression, hypothesis testing, etc. Use these pooled results to find the best values to fit into a single, final dataset.

 ![Alt text](https://raw.githubusercontent.com/AlexDewey/AlexDeweyBlog/main/_posts/images/MedicalDataImputation/7.png)